ukyzky/eurorack/README.md

 The deja vu loop cv input mode setting is saved to non volatile memory.

+1. Type1

-1. (NEW FUNCTION) Set T rate cv input alternative mode
+  - T rate cv input works as deja vu loop length cv (1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16) mode.

-  - T rate cv input works as deja vu loop length cv mode.
-In this mode, deja vu knob act as deja vu loop start position (1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16) knob.
-This loop start position value is active only in this mode.
+  - deja vu knob act as deja vu loop start position (1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16) knob.
+  - This loop start position value is active only in this mode.

+2. Type2

-2. (NEW FUNCTION) Set T rate cv input alternative mode
+  - T rate cv input works as deja vu loop start position cv (1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16) mode.
+  - This loop start position value is active only in this mode.
+  - deja vu length knob act as normal function (1,2,3,4,5,6,7,8,10,12,14,16).

+3. Type3 (added at v9)

-  - T rate cv input works as deja vu loop start position cv mode.
-In this mode, deja vu knob act as no functional.
+  - T rate cv input works as deja vu loop start position cv (1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16) mode (loop end position is fixed at 16.
+So loop start position and length are controlled simultaneously).
+It's inspired from Serge Sequencer.
+  - For example, loop start position is 1 then loop length is 16.
+Loop start position is 16 then loop length is 1.
+  - deja vu length knob acts as deja vu loop start position cv attenuverter (CCW is -1x, CW is 1x, center is 0x).
+So generally deja vu length knob position is CW.
+  - This loop start position value is active only in this mode.

+4. Type4 (added at v9)

+  - T rate cv input is the same as normal function.
+  - deja vu length knob works as deja vu loop start position (1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16) mode (loop end position is fixed at 16.
+So loop start position and length are controlled simultaneously).
+It's inspired from Serge Sequencer.
+  - For example, loop start position is 1 then loop length is 16.
+Loop start position is 16 then loop length is 1.
+  - For example, deja vu length knob position: (CCW is loop start position 1 and loop length 16.
+CW is loop start position 16 and loop length 1.)
+  - This loop start position value is active only in this mode.

 ## T trigger reset (using X external clock input)